GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 }
 ```

-Keeping the response as a `BlockUnion` is good for forward compatibility: If we ever decide to add block-specific types to the schema (see section below), then there will be no breaking changes.
+Please notice that keeping the response type as `BlockUnion` is good for forward compatibility: If we ever decide to add block-specific types to the schema (see section below), then there will be no breaking changes.

 ### Mapping block-specific types